pablogventura/OctoPrint-PowerFailure/README.md

 If you use Z_HOMING_HEIGHT in the Marlin firmware (which raises the z-axis when making a home on any axis to avoid collisions) you must set the height in the plugin configuration.

-For more advanced configurations, you can directly modify the injected Gcode before restarting printing in the plugin configuration.
+For slightly more advanced configurations, you can directly modify the injected Gcode before restarting printing in the plugin configuration.
+Defaults are based on established Marlin Gcode.

 ## Setup